Basic Principles of Branding

 Phase 2 // Define Your Brand

 You can begin to establish your brand architecture by deciding what exactly you want to brand.
 Do you want to brand your company as a whole?
 Or perhaps you want to brand individual products/services within your company.
 Next, you need to determine the singular core purpose of your brand – your Brand Promise.
-For a more detailed description of the brand, you need to research your brand drivers.
-Simply put, brand drivers are a list of benefits that consumers receive by using your product/service.
 To wrap up this phase, establish a brand persona.
 If your brand was a person, what traits would they have?
 Sincerity?
 Excitement?
 Sophistication?
 Assigning human traits to your brand can increase customer loyalty and result in increased brand equity over time.

 Phase 3 // Position Your Brand

 Now, it’s time to position your brand within the mind of the consumer.
 It’s important to remember that your brand may mean different things to different people.
-It’s essential to segment your target market into small groups and establish value propositions for each group.
+It’s essential to segment your target market into small groups and establish brand drivers for each group.
+Simply put, brand drivers are a list of benefits that consumers receive by using your product/service.

 Phase 4 // Express Your Brand